febr3s/100Dc/day- 3-4-etc.md

 I have to run the line breaks scripts on them, and try how they look on a pre-csv table.
 Also have to open morel on visual studio code and find out what are all those commits.
 In two words: catching up with origin.

+# 16

+Catched up with origin.
+Waiting deploy to confirm everything is ok.